 The earliest records mentioning the school and its foundation are stored in the National Archives and in the Chester Cathedral Archives held in the Cheshire and Chester Record Office.
 A brief summary of the most important resources elsewhere has been compiled.

 Students and teaching staff use the archives for assemblies, research for history field trips, school magazine articles and other related work.
-We are currently working on the “King’s Walk” exhibition ready for the School’s 475 year anniversary.
+The “King’s Walk” exhibition was developed for the School’s 475 year anniversary.

 The catalogue can be accessed at http://kingschester.web-archives.net/